AlyonaV22/landing_bang-olufsen/README.md

 # Landing page

-> Project Description: Landing_bo
+> Project Description: landing_bang-olufsen

+Author ----- Olena Verbanova

 Overview

 Landing_bo is a project focused on creating a landing page based on a selected design.
 The main goal is to develop a modern, responsive, and visually appealing webpage while adhering to the provided layout.

 Key Features

-A structured main page with clear sections

-Navigation menu for easy access to key sections
+✅ Clear structure of the main page with logical sections ✅ Navigation menu for easy access to key sections

-Responsive design for various screen sizes

-Interactive elements for enhanced user engagement
+✅ Responsive design for proper display on various devices ✅ Interactive elements to enhance user engagement

-Contact form for user inquiries
+✅ Contact form for receiving user inquiries

 Technologies Used

-HTML for content structuring
+🖥 HTML — content structuring

-CSS & SCSS for styling and design implementation
+🎨 CSS & SCSS — styling and design implementation

-Grid & Flexbox for responsive layout
+📐 Grid & Flexbox — building a responsive layout

-Design Reference
+Design

-The landing page is built based on a selected Figma design.
+🔹 The page is based on the selected Figma design

-Background images and other assets are linked using relative paths.

-Styles are written in main.scss following best practices.
+🔹 Background images and other resources are linked using relative paths 🔹 Styles are written in main.scss following best practices

 This project follows a structured approach to creating a high-quality and modern landing page. 🚀